Skip to main content

 Hormones are chemical messengers synthesized from the foods we consume.
 Their very structure depends on the availability of specific nutritional building blocks.
 Steroid hormones, including testosterone, estrogen, and cortisol, are derived from cholesterol.
 This means that healthy fats are a non-negotiable component of a hormone-supportive diet.

-Peptide hormones, such as and insulin, are constructed from amino acids, the components of protein.
+Peptide hormones, such as growth hormone and insulin, are constructed from amino acids, the components of protein.
 Therefore, adequate protein intake is essential for their production.
 The body’s ability to create these vital messengers is directly linked to the quality of the fuel it receives.
 A diet lacking in these foundational macronutrients effectively starves the production lines of the endocrine system, leading to deficiencies that manifest as tangible symptoms.

 Beyond the basic building blocks, micronutrients like vitamins and minerals act as the skilled technicians in the hormonal factory.
 They are the cofactors and catalysts for the enzymatic reactions that convert raw materials into finished hormones.
 Zinc, for instance, is instrumental in the synthesis of testosterone.